tokejepsen/ftrack-hooks/djv_plugin/README.md

 Add ```ftrack-hooks\djv_plugin``` to ```FTRACK_CONNECT_PLUGIN_PATH```.

 By default no files will be loaded into the DJV dropdown menu.
-To get the action to scan for files, you'll need to setup an application lanch plugin.
+To get the action to scan for files, you'll need to setup an application launch plugin.

 ```python
 import ftrack